Back to blog

 Try it

 If you want myai-as-context plugged into the agent you already use, the endpoint pattern is https://api-[instance].makeyourself.ai/api/mcp (replace [instance] with your tenant subdomain).
 The Connect via MCP docs page walks through plugging it into Claude, ChatGPT, and Cursor in a few lines of config.
-The platform page covers what's actually in the graph that you'd be exposing.
+The platform page covers what's in the graph.